theupdateframework/taps/POUFs/pouf1.md

           * KEYID is the identifier of the key signing the ROLE dictionary.

-          * SIGNATURE is a signature of the canonical JSON form of ROLE.
+          * SIGNATURE is a hex-encoded signature of the canonical JSON form of ROLE.

    All keys have the format: